George A. Brandreth: Life

 He was born in Leeds, England, to Benjamin Brandreth and Harriet (Smallpage) Brandreth.
 After the death of his second wife, Benjamin Brandreth emigrated in 1835 to the United States with his small children and settled in New York City where he manufactured his panacea "Brandreth's Pills."
-Due to the enormous increase in production, he removed in 1838 to Sing Sing (now Ossining), and established there the Brandreth Pill Factory.
+Due to the enormous increase in production, he moved in 1838 to Sing Sing (now Ossining), and established there the Brandreth Pill Factory.

 George Brandreth studied law, was admitted to the bar, and practiced in Sing Sing.
 He married Virginia Gadsby Ward (d.
 1872, a daughter of Congressman Aaron Ward), and they had four daughters: Eliza V. "Lily" (Brandreth) Larkin, Helen Ward (Brandreth) Potter (d.
 1905), Fanny R. (Brandreth) Kane and Mary Watson (Brandreth) Borup.

 On April 26, 1854, he was re-appointed Consul at Plymouth, England.

 Originally a Democrat, he joined the War Democrats during the American Civil War, and became a Republican after the war.
 He was a member of the New York State Assembly (Westchester Co., 3rd D.) in 1864, 1865 and 1866.
 In May 1864, he was elected Chairman of the War Democratic State Committee.

 After the death of his father in 1880, he took over the management of the pills factory.
 In 1884, he married Annie Ashton.

 In 1892, he ran for Congress in the 16th District but was defeated by Democrat William Ryan.

 He died of "fatty degeneration of the heart" on November 15, 1897, in Sing Sing.

 George A. Brandreth's granddaughter Yvette Borup Andrews (1891-1959) was a photographer and filmmaker for several American Museum of Natural History expeditions to Central Asia.
+His grandson George Borup was a polar explorer and paleontologist.